nosolopau/pretends_like_state_machine/README.md

 pretends\_like\_state\_machine
 -------------------

-A minimal, trivial deadly simple state machine for Mongoid :)
+A minimal, trivial, deadly simple state machine for Mongoid :)

 # Example